ChisomOnwumere/ChisomOnwumere/README.md

 ### Hi there 👋, my name is @ChisomOnwumere (Chisom)
 #### LOVE everything Data.
 Computer and Data Scientist.
-Data analyst and Business Intelligence specialist
+Data analyst, Business Intelligence specialist and Machine Learning Engineer.

 Skills: SQL, Python, Excel and PowerBi
 - 🔭 I'm currently focused on building a strong foundation in statistics, programming (especially Python and SQL), and data visualization techniques like Tableau.
 I'm also trying to develop my problem-solving and critical thinking skills, which are so crucial for data analysis.